Understanding Lactation and Insurance Coverage

 • Contact your insurance company to advocate for more coverage.
 For example, most people are completely unaware that companies like Aeroflow (and others) used up coverage for their prenatal classes.
 You have the right to ask for those claims to be reversed, especially if you were unaware that they were used!

-• Customer service representatives may initially state that the claims were coded incorrectly, but be firm and reference the information provided here (and at the top of the page).
+• Customer service representatives may state that the claims were coded incorrectly (they were not, most representatives are not adequately informed by their supervisors).
+Be firm and reference the information provided on this page.

-• Ask for a health concierge to help you (many polices provide them - ask member services).
-They help navigate appeals, and work with both you and the provider at the same time.
+• Ask for a health concierge to help you (many polices provide them).
+They can help navigate appeals, and work with both you and your provider at the same time.

 • If necessary, escalate your call to a supervisor to support your case.